Toward a Theory of Phase Transitions in Quantum Control Landscapes: Infidelity expansions

-Nevertheless, the sufficient condition in Eq.~\eqref{eq:magnus_convergence_crit} depends on the specific protocol $s(t)$ appearing in $m(t)$ so that the Magnus expansion may still converge in a sub-region of interest in the protocol space.
-For example, in the single-qubit problem the optimal protocol $s_{\Delta_0(T)}$ for $T{\le}T_\text{QSL}$ yields (cf.~Sec.~\ref{sec:stability})
+However, the following remarks are in order.
+First, Eq.~\eqref{eq:magnus_convergence_crit} gives a \emph{sufficient} condition so that the Magnus expansion may still converge even when the bound is violated \cite{bukov2015universal}.
+Second, the right-hand side of Eq.~\eqref{eq:magnus_convergence_crit} depends on the specific protocol $s(t)$ appearing in $m(t)$.
+Consequently, although not uniformly, the Magnus expansion may still converge in a subset of the protocol space.
+As a specific example, consider the single-qubit problem, where the optimal protocol $s_{\Delta_0(T)}$ for $T{\le}T_\text{QSL}$ yields (cf.~Sec.~\ref{sec:stability})

-Finally, notice that the Magnus expansion can be centered around an arbitrary protocol $s{\ne}0$ via reference-frame transformation.
-This property can be used to obtain a convergent Magnus expansion in an arbitrary region of interest in the protocol space.
+Third, remember that the Magnus expansion can be centered around an arbitrary protocol $s_0(t)$ via reference-frame transformation.
+This property can be used to obtain a convergent Magnus expansion around a desired control protocol.